Pocketsnb/quartz/content/TTRPGs/The World of Geb/Halish.md

 - Wake up, eat, sleep, repeat.
 - Learn how to improve the soil of Geb so it can produce a variety of food from all of Golarion.
 - Make Geb the largest food producer and exporter in all of Golarion.
-- %%After second death, be born as a ghoul and openly worship Kabriri.%%
+- After second death, be born as a ghoul and openly worship Kabiri.
 ## Connections
 ### NPCs
-- Hasty: Deceased adolescent sister, keeps her bones in a sack on his waist.
-- Tobias Highridge: Leader of Sallowshore, Halish's former employer.
-Halish was fired from gardening the mansion for eating his diseased wives favorite flowers.
-- Berline Haldoli: Blood Lord residing in Graydurge, Halish's mentor in magic and the dead.
+-
 ### PCs
+- Kazimir: Halfling missing their left foot, the lucky one.
-- Kazimir: Chef person, cooks good food that Halish enjoys eating.
+- Amble: Chef person, cooks good food that Halish enjoys eating.
 - Feydrath: Judge that presided over Halish's dismissal from gardening and sentencing to work for the Builders Legion.
 ## Character Planning
 ### Class
 Cleric (warpriest).
-Charges into melee and tries to cut foes down before any healing is needed.
+Charges into melee, frightens, and tries to cut foes down before any healing is needed.
 ### Dedication
 Undead master, commanding a carrion bird in combat.
-Carrion bird that's been pterosaur flavored.
+Carrion bird pterosaur flavored.
 ### Ancestry
-Focus on dinosaur bones and eating ghosts.
+Focus on dinosaur bones and shedding his tail.
 ### Skills
-Occult and Athletics.
-Lore: Farming
+Intimidation and Athletics.
+Potentially Lore: Cooking or Lore: Farming

-%%
-## Kabriri

-### Relations with Other Religions
-Kabriri’s faith is a secretive one, as might be expected from those who thrive while hiding beneath the very feet of those they feed upon.
-For the most part, worshippers of Kabriri avoid contact with other faiths, often because so many clerics are so well-armed and eager to smite and destroy the undead.
-Many ghouls harbor a guilty regret if, in life, they worshiped another deity, and they sometimes keep mementos of this previous faith in the form of gore-encrusted holy symbols, dirt-stained holy texts, or preserved portions of flesh harvested from priests.
-The faith of Kabriri hold Nethys and Norgorber in certain amounts of respect, for both of these faiths traffic in secrets and knowledge without attaching an “agenda” that tries to limit who or what can take advantage of those secrets—as long as one has the wherewithal to learn this lore, it deserves to be known, regardless of the purpose to which it is eventually put.
-Kabriri’s worshippers hold grudging respect for most other demon lords, and many openly worship Urgathoa and hold her as an equal or even superior over Kabriri.
-For his part, Kabriri’s teachings have always been subservient when the topics of Urgathoa and (to a lesser extent) Lamashtu come up.
-Such deference does not exist for Nocticula, who many worshippers of Kabriri regard as one of the worst kind of traitors—even more so than fellow ghouls who turn from evil.
-Both Nocticula and Arazni’s faiths have been open and welcoming to non-evil ghoul worshippers of late, a heresy that increasingly brings these two faiths into conflict with Kabriri’s fanatics—even more so than their traditional enemies like Sarenrae or Iomedae.
-%%
 ## Art Description
 ### Body
 - Iruxi (Lizardfolk)
 - 6'7"
+- 240lbs.
-- bright blue, leathery, scaled skin
+- orange, leathery, scaled skin
-- darker blue osteoderm (underside) that is also on shoulders and vulnerable parts of body (acts like armor)
+- dark red osteoderm (underside)
 - yellow eyes
-- Bony, deep purple protrusions frame eyes
+- Bony, ebon protrusions frame eyes
-- white color on claws and talons
+- Similar ebon color on claws and talons
-- Crest on head going from bright blue to purple
+- Frill of skin framing the head
-- Fat tail, striped bright blue and deep purple color, used to keep fat stores in emergencies
+- Fat tail, striped orange and black, used to keep fat stores in emergencies
 ### Equipment
+- simple shirt of chainmail
+- leather shoulder pad on left shoulder
+- metal kneecaps
 - wrists are wrapped in cuffs made of small bones (finger bone size)
-- dark charcoal shoulder wrap, baggy pants, and waist belt
-- dark cyan waist cloth, covering one leg, leaving the other exposed
+- cyan padding stained black under chainmail
 - Long scarf, cyan and stained black around neck, wrapped once around (two layers on front, one on back) the two tails flowing backwards
 - on waist (right side) is a sack that looks filled with many long objects pushing on the sacks edges (sack filled with adolecent iruxi skeleton)
 - Strapped to back is a scythe of simple make